glennawatson/personal-website/input/posts/first-post.md

 </ItemGroup>
 ```

-Now since MsBuild sets the `TargetFramework` property for each platform it compiles, we can take advantage of this and create a item group with a condition that the `TargetFramework` starts with the prefix.
+Now since MSBuild sets the `TargetFramework` property for each platform it compiles, we can take advantage of this and create an item group with a condition that the `TargetFramework` starts with the prefix.
 We use `StartsWith` to allow it easier to migrate to new versions of the platforms in the future.

 ```xml
 <ItemGroup Condition=" $(TargetFramework.StartsWith('netstandard')) ">